South Carolina Human Affairs Commission: Authority and organization

 The Commission receives its authority from enabling acts passed by the General Assembly.
 These are the South Carolina Human Affairs Law, the South Carolina Fair Housing Law, the Equal Enjoyment and Privileges to Public Accommodations Act, the Pregnancy Accommodation Act, and the Lactation Support Act.
-These statutes, in turn, allow the Commission to promulgate administrative rules.
-The South Carolina Administrative Procedures Act also applies to the Commission's proceedings.
+These statutes, in turn, allow the Commission to promulgate administrative rules to administer the law.

-The Commission has the necessary authority to handle a claim of discrimination from its initial filing to a final disposition.
-This includes "the authority to subpoena witnesses, issue orders, hold hearings, and enforce findings."
-Occasionally, if a settlement between the complainant and respondent cannot be reached, the Commission may file a lawsuit against a respondent to enforce its determination that unlawful discrimination has occurred.

 Governing Board and Commissioner

 The Commission is overseen by a Governing Board with nine seats–one seat for each of the seven congressional districts and two at-large seats.
 The Board members are appointed by the Governor and confirmed by the state Senate for a term of three years.